Director - Theatre-maker - Facilitator

 Transit is a surreal exploration of the assimilation /naturalisation process in the United Kingdom, we follow two immigrants as they are confronted with the less than fairytale reality of what it is to live, work and work in the UK when you were born somewhere else.

-a sensorial journey told through live music, dance, poetry and verbatim interviews.
+A sensorial journey told through live music, dance, poetry and verbatim interviews.
 Inspired by the biomythic tales of the creative team.
 Exploring notions of belonging, migration and displacement.

 What Makes a Body Terrifying?